polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 #### Linux Boot and Login Credentials
 The Linux boot process can be observed by connecting a serial terminal to the USB port on the HiFive Unleashed board.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
-The root password is “microchip”.
+The root password is “microchip” for Buildroot & Yocto `mpfs-dev-cli`.
+No password is set for Yocto `core-image*`.
 The console should look similar to the following figure.

 ![Console Image for Boot](images/Console_Image_for_Boot.png)